COMPLETED WORKS

 ANT Fest Production, Ars Nova, June 2024 (dir.
 Francesca Sabel)

-Featuring Moe Angelos, Annie Fang, Kai Heath, Merritt Janson, Maaike Lanstra-Corn, Liva Pierce, with design from Jessie Baldinger (scenic), Jonah Bobilin (lighting), Michael Rogerson (sound), and Maddy Rosaler (costumes + producer)
+Featuring Moe Angelos, Annie Fang, Kai Heath, Merritt Janson, Maaike Lanstra-Corn, Liva Pierce, with design from Jessie Baldinger (scenic), Jonah Bobilin (lighting), Michael Rogerson (sound), Maddy Rosaler (costumes + producer), Allison Stock (production photos)

 Williamson, West Virginia has been aptly nicknamed “Pilliamson” as long as the Attridge sisters have called it home.
 In the wake of their mother’s overdose, the two sisters have taken very different paths.
 As Harper raises Noah’s child, vowing to tread new ground, Noah finds herself unable to break old cycles – until a stranger promises a way to do just that.
 Madison Fiedler’s new drama SPAY interrogates the question of autonomy in small-town Appalachia.